Doecoins/InstantExchangeAPI/README.md

 Doecoins API supports CORS (Cross-origin Resource sharing) to allow access directly from a browser or client side only application.

-## How to Check Exchange Transaction Status for Doecoins.com
+## Getting Started: How to Check Exchange Transaction Status for Doecoins.com

 ### Tx Status
 * `new`: We haven't received a payment yet.